Have you ever wondered 'what do Data Scientists do with data'?

-- Is our data biased?
+Are our data biased?

-An example of how to detect bias in data is to check the remainder (the right-hand side of the decimal point) of continuous measurements
+An example of how to detect bias in data is to check the remainder (the right-hand side of the decimal point) of continuous measurements.

-Say that we are measuring the heights of 10 year old children to 1 decimal place
+Say that we are measuring the heights of 10 year old children to 1 decimal place.

-We'll have measurement such as
+We'll have measurement such as:

-Now leave off everything to the left of the decimal point and we have
+Now leave off everything to the left of the decimal point and we have:

-Count up all the .1s, the .2s, .3s, etc., and plot the counts against the remainder
+Count up all the .1s, the .2s, .3s, etc., and plot the counts against the remainder.

 We expect to see approximately the same number of children in each of the deciles (the .1s, .2s, .3s and so on) so the plot should be square-ish (below left):

-If we see the graph on the right, we'll know that something has gone wrong with our measuring procedures
+If we see the graph on the right, we'll know that something has gone wrong with our measuring procedures.

-Most likely the person/people doing the measuring have rounded to the nearest .0 or .5 for some (but not all) of the measurements, and this has inevitably introduced bias into the data
+Most likely the person/people doing the measuring have rounded to the nearest .0 or .5 for some (but not all) of the measurements, and this has inevitably introduced bias into the data.

 Is this a problem?

-Well, it might be, but it all depends on what questions you are asking and how accurate you need the answers to be
+Well, it might be, but it all depends on what questions you are asking and how accurate you need the answers to be.

 Only you can answer that question, and it would be a really good idea to discuss this with your local friendly statistician before you begin collecting your data rather than just hours before an important deadline!